Dyslexia in Children

-Dyslexic children have difficulty distinguishing and manipulating sounds so it's no surprise they might be late in developing speech.
-Every child learns to speak at their own pace, so don't jump to conclusions if your child is behind 'the norm.'
+Children with dyslexia have difficulty distinguishing and manipulating sounds so it's no surprise they might be late in developing speech.
+Every child learns to speak at their own pace, so don't jump to conclusions if your child is behind 'the norm'.
 According to the Mayo Clinic:

 By 3 months your child might: Make "cooing" sounds, seem to recognize your voice and cry differently for different needs.

 By 6 months your child might babble and make a variety of sounds, use his or her voice to express pleasure and displeasure and pay attention to music.

 By 12 months they might try imitating words, say a few words, such as "yes", "no", "mama" and "uh-oh", recognize words for common items, such as "shoe."

 By 18 months they may identify familiar objects and people and by 24 months they may have a vocabulary of about 15 words and use two word sentences.

 The hardest task for a dyslexic is memorizing an abstract list.
 Many extra repetitions of the alphabet are required for mastery.
 Children usually learn the alphabet between 3-5 years of age, but a dyslexic child may take much longer.
 You may be surprised at just how many repetitions it can take and how quickly something can be forgotten.
 Patience is key, as you're going to have to resist saying "but we just did that one!"